rhoitjadhav/ml-models-monitor/README.md

 # ML-Models-Monitoring System

 ML Models Monitoring system allows you to monitor the models which are being used in production.
 It monitors performance metrics of the models.
+This system is based on Flask web framework which very intuitive and easy to implement.

 ## Installation